 In fact, in almost every order that your front of house staff take, there is probably an upsell or cross sell opportunity.
 Here are some examples:

-How to upsell and cross sell drinks to a Customer:
+How to upsell and cross sell drinks to a customer to raise restaurant sales:

 Did the customer order a highball?
 Try to suggest premium over well liquor, and while we're at it, let's make that single a double!